Avenze/oahu-repository/PUNISHMENTS.md

 # IA Documentation

 - IA01 : The RemoteFunction that the player attempted to fire detected invalid arguments that were passed from the player.
+- IA02 : The player attempted to perform an invalid interaction trough the RemoteFunction that handles interactions passed from the player.

 # UA Documentation